dotnet/android/Documentation/guides/BuildProcess.md

 ## MSBuild Projects

 The Xamarin.Android build process is based on MSBuild, which is also the project file format used by Visual Studio for Mac and Visual Studio.
 Ordinarily, users will not need to edit the MSBuild files by hand &ndash; the IDE creates fully functional projects and updates them with any changes made, and automatically invoke build targets as needed.

-Advanced users may wish to do things not supported by the IDE's GUI, so the build process is customisable by editing the project file directly.
+Advanced users may wish to do things not supported by the IDE's GUI, so the build process is customizable by editing the project file directly.
 This page documents only the Xamarin.Android-specific features and customizations &ndash; many more things are possible with the normal MSBuild items, properties and targets.

 <a name="Build_Targets" />